lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 concerning His Church be written and kept (Doctrine and Covenants 69:3; see also verse 5; Alma 37:2).

-Each unit in the Church is to document all the important matters concerning the unit.
+Each unit in the Church is to document important matters concerning the unit.
 These matters include historical accounts from unit leaders.
-Identifying important matters is best accomplished by:

-  * Reflecting on efforts to help individuals and families.

-  * Recognizing meaningful experiences that show God’s influence in the lives of His children.

 Keeping a history is a spiritual work that will strengthen the faith of those who write and read it.
 Documenting stories throughout the year will improve